AdriiiPRodri/kalitorify/README.md

 ## What is Tor?

-if you don't know the Tor Network and the Tor Project (but even if you know them), I suggest you read the information from here:
+If you don't know the Tor Network and the Tor Project (but even if you know them), I suggest you read the information from here:

 Tor Anonimity Network on [Wikipedia](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29)